ubccpsc/classy/docs/developer/customization.md

 ```
 ## Nginx / Services Routing

 The nginx.rconf has been modified to work with UBC operating requirements.
-Any customization requires that the [nginx.rconf](https://github.com/ubccpsctech/classy-plugin/blob/master/nginx/nginx.rconf) is used as the basis for any customizations.
+Any customization requires that the [nginx.rconf](https://github.com/ubccpsctech/classy-plugin/blob/master/nginx/nginx.rconf) is used as the basis for any customizations to the nginx.conf file in your class-plugin project.

 ### Implementing Nginx.conf